JeffersonLab/INDRA_Stream_Test/README.md

 ```

-As you can see, source_id is the first four bytes so that it can be used as the filter.
+As you can see, source_id is positioned as the first four bytes deliberately so that it can be used as the filter.

-##### How to filter?
+##### Stream routing options

-The four byte source ID allows for a lot of possible data sources to be routed via one router.
+The four byte source ID at the start of each record allows for a lot of possible data sources to be routed via one router.
 It is likely that the user would like many channels sent to the same subscriber rather than one subscriber per channel.
 One thing that could be played with is how incoming records are matched.
 For example, by matching only the first byte of the data record (due to byte ordering this is the right most pair of digits in the source ID) and defining this to mean "detector".
 Then the rest of the ID could be channel within the detector.
-For large systems one could imagine several routers running in parallel.
-Then each detector would stream data to a different TCP port/host pair
+For large systems one router may not be able to manage the data flow and one could imagine several routers running in parallel.
+In this case each detector could stream data to it's own router using different TCP port/host pairs.